amandoabreu/amandoabreu.github.io/_pages/about-me.markdown

 ---
 ## My motivation to write

 Ever since I was young, I discovered that I'm good at picking up patterns.
 So, I spent a lot of time trying to pick up more patterns, and even patterns of the patterns.
+If I figure out how something works, I proceed to document my findings, and move onto something else.

 When I pick up some patterns, I like to make a rough outline of them and systematically apply them to things other than where I discovered them.
 Sometimes the results are insanely dumb, other times insanely precise.
 I'm aware of this, and diligently test the theoretical results against the real world.(if you catch me in a test phase, I'm actively thinking out loud, and you will think I'm an asshole).